dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 *Covering and mounting - dollar tree foam board & hot glue*

 ## Software

+All of the software is posted in [my repository](https://github.com/dvernooy/mp3).

 ### Debug strategy & software UART

 I'm going to start with this, even though its something I realized I needed halfway through.
 Clearly, the LCD wouldn't cut it as both the main screen and a way to debug what was happening.
 That's where the serial port comes in.
 The code for the file system I ended up using (FatFS) included a really lightweight *software-defined UART*, written in assembler.
 Meaning all of the timing was done in software.
 In addition, it included some really low overhead serial print functions - so I went with all of this as my main debug path.